 Ambassadors must schedule their time with a Stream Watch Coordinator during orientation or at least 24 hours ahead of scheduled shifts.
+We understand that sometimes plans change.
+If this is the case, please notify your coordinator of new volunteer times as soon as you can.
 If the coordinator is not notified of your participation that day, you will not be considered a volunteer for insurance and liability purposes.
 We want to ensure a safe and enjoyable experience for everyone, so please schedule shifts with as much notice as possible.
 Scheduling in advance helps to coordinate volunteer pairs, which is a requirement due to safety reasons, as well as increases efficiency.
 Volunteer shifts vary June through September.